-Nowadays, Rap and R&B go hand-in-hand.
+Rap and R&B go hand-in-hand.
 But this wasn’t always the case.
-Let’s go back to the late ’80s when rappers and R&B singers never collaborated
+Let’s go back to the late ’80s to look at tthe early history of R&B and rap collaborations.

 The year 1988 was when R&B’s sonic aesthetic officially switched to New Jack Swing.
 This occurrence sent a ripple effect throughout black music.
 Prior to 1988, R&B kept the rising influence of New Jack Swing at bay while traditional R&B/soul artists still dominated the Hot Black Singles and Top Black Albums charts.
 The combination of the Minneapolis Sound, spearheaded by Prince, Jimmy Jam & Terry Lewis, Andre Cymoné and Jesse Johnson, and innovative production from the likes of Full Force, Nick Martinelli, Larry Blackmon, Foster & McElroy, L.A. & Babyface, and more, had a hand in changing the sound of black music forever.